rinaogino/rinaogino.github.io/projects/rainbow-gakuen.md

 <img width="500px" src="../img/rainbow-graduation.JPG" >
 </div>

 Besides the frightening details on how rigorous weekly Japanese school was, I formed enduring friendships.
 My classmates and I still reminisce about the intense testing and stress we faced, but truthfully it was the most significant project of our lives.
-I learned the importance of language learning, exposed me to a whole new language, and what I am capable of. レインボー学園、ありがとうございました。(translates to "thank you Rainbow Gakuen)
+I learned the importance of language learning, exposed me to a whole new language, and what I am capable of. レインボー学園、ありがとうございました。(translating to "thank you Rainbow Gakuen!")